zpinto123/three-views/README.md

 ## Environment variables

-create .env.environment and .env.production with the contents of .env.example
+Create .env.environment and .env.production with the contents of .env.example

 ## Install